Skip to main content

 Introduction

-There are two ways to integrate your Clover POS with WISK:
+To integrate your Clover POS with WISK:

 WISK Web Portal